fredrikwarfvinge/fredrikwarfvinge.github.io/_posts/2024-01-21-vault-policy-lockdown.md

 tags:
   - vault
 ---

-# Vault policy mistake can lead to escalation of privilege

-This is a simple talk about how to ensure your admin's cannot escalate their access within HashiCorp Vault.
+This is a simple post about how to ensure your admin's cannot escalate their access within HashiCorp Vault.

 ## The Problem